Professional 3D Scanners • EinScan • REV1 TECH

 What are the nine clinical scan presets and when do I use each?

-The nine presets are: Face (facial prosthetic/orthotic), Cranial (pediatric cranial-remolding helmet), Torso (spinal / torso bracing), Upper Limb (upper-extremity sockets and orthoses), Lower Limb (transtibial / transfemoral socket), Feet (foot orthotic insole), Socket (existing socket replication / refinement), Seating (custom wheelchair seating and cushion), Foam Box (foam-box impression digitization).
+The nine presets are: Face (facial prosthetic/orthotic), Cranial (pediatric cranial-remolding helmet), Torso (spinal / torso bracing), Upper Limb (upper-extremity sockets and orthoses), Lower Limb (transtibial / transfemoral socket), Feet (foot orthotic insole), Socket (existing socket replication / refinement), Seating (custom wheelchair seating and cushion), and Foam Box (foam-box impression digitization).
 Each preset tunes the scanner's optics, alignment, and reconstruction settings for the patient region and clinical use case.
 The clinician picks the region from the onboard touchscreen — not algorithm parameters from an engineering menu.

 Does the Medixa really replace plaster casting end-to-end?